How to be a blended family or stepfamily in the early years

 New and old rituals can help as you work out how your blended family will live together.
 Rituals can give family members a sense of belonging and can comfort children in unfamiliar circumstances.

-Your rituals might be a mix of those that you and your new partner already have, or you can think of new ones for your blended family.
-For example, if your child loves listening to you read a bedtime story, carrying on that tradition will help them feel comfortable in your new family.
+It’s good for your routines and rituals to be a mix of those that you and your new partner already have, plus new ones for your blended family.
+For example, if your child loves listening to you read a bedtime story, carrying on that tradition might help them feel safe and secure in your new family.
 Or you could think about new weekly rituals for the whole family, like playing board games on Sundays.

 Money management in blended families and stepfamilies